PolySpade/lbyarch_mco2/README.md

 ## Project Overview

-This project compares the performance of a C implementation and an x86 Assembly implementation for converting an image from grayscale integer values to grayscale double-precision floating-point values.
+This project compares the performance of a *C* implementation and an *x86-64* Assembly implementation for converting an image from grayscale integer values to grayscale double-precision floating-point values.
 The goal is to analyze the performance of both implementations and validate their outputs for correctness.

 ---